 Mr. Sagan is an executive in residence (XIR) at General Catalyst Partners, a venture capital firm based in Cambridge, Massachusetts, Palo Alto, California, and New York City.

-Mr. Sagan is also a director of VMware, Inc., and three private companies, Datto, Inc., L2, Inc., and Catalina Labs.
+Mr. Sagan is also a director of VMware, Inc. and Catalina Labs, a privately-held company.
 Previously, he served as a director of iRobot Corp, as well as Dow Jones & Company (acquired by News Corp.), Digitas, Inc. (acquired by Publicis Group), EMC Corp. (acquired by Dell Technologies), and Maven Networks (acquired by Yahoo!).

 President Obama appointed Mr. Sagan to the President's National Security Telecommunications Advisory Committee in 2010.
 Governor Charlie Baker appointed Mr. Sagan to be Chairman of the Massachusetts Board of Elementary and Secondary Education in 2015.